 This story was a frequent subject of paintings for British artists in the 19th and early 20th centuries:

 Last fall, I happened to meet someone whose look was similar to that of other paintings in this era and he ended up being my inspiration for the song.
+In this piece, an older woman attempts to convince her younger, casual lover to commit to a relationship or risk losing what she considers to be her last chance at love.

 You can see Marie Pierre’s beautiful interpretation of it here: